shakee93/autoptimize-unusedcss/readme.txt

 Many Wordpress themes and plugins load all of their CSS **everywhere** by default - not just the places you need it.
 This slows down your website & damages the user experience… directly impacting your bottom line.

-**UnusedCSS can reduce CSS file sizes up to 95%**.
+**RapidLoad can reduce CSS file sizes up to 95%**.
 It’s automatic too - which means it will continue removing UnusedCSS when users view your pages.

-UnusedCSS extends Autoptimize to automatically find CSS that’s not being used, then prevents it from loading on the page.
-By reducing the total CSS file size and page weight, UnusedCSS can significantly reduce load times.
+RapidLoad extends Autoptimize to automatically find CSS that’s not being used, then prevents it from loading on the page.
+By reducing the total CSS file size and page weight, RapidLoad can significantly reduce load times.
 It even improves the performance of other optimizing plugins and extensions, like CriticalCSS.
-UnusedCSS for Autoptimize plugin integrates with the 3rd party service (UnusedCSS.io API)[https://unusedcss.io] to remove unused CSS.
+RapidLoad for Autoptimize plugin integrates with the 3rd party service (rapidload.io API)[https://rapidload.io] to remove unused CSS.
 (See [FAQ section for pricing and terms](#faq)

 Simply install, activate the plugin, and follow the onboarding steps.
-This will quickly connect you to the [UnusedCSS.io](https://unusedcss.io) service, and you can see the results for yourself.
+This will quickly connect you to the [rapidload.io](https://rapidload.io) service, and you can see the results for yourself.

 == Installation ==